filebrowser/filebrowser/caddy/README.md

 Note that if you are handling large files you might run into troubles due to the defaults of [`timeouts`](https://caddyserver.com/docs/timeouts) plugin.
 Check its [documentation](https://caddyserver.com/docs/timeouts) to learn more about that plugin.

+For information about the working of filemanager itself, go to the [main repository](https://github.com/hacdias/filemanager).

 ## Get Started

 To start using this plugin you just need to go to the [download Caddy page](https://caddyserver.com/download) and choose `filemanager` in the directives section.
 For further information on how Caddy works refer to [its documentation](https://caddyserver.com/docs).